Twitter locks account of Chinese embassy in Washington | DW | 21.01.2021

 Twitter locked the Chinese embassy's account a day after Mike Pompeo, the US Secretary of State under former President Donald Trump, accused China of committing genocide and crimes against humanity in Xinjiang hours before Jo Biden's inauguration.

-Birth rates have long been a sensitive issue in the country of more than 1 billion people with a relatively recent history of famine; for decades families were limited to either one, or in some cases two, children.
+Birth rates have long been a sensitive issue in the country of more than 1 billion people with a relatively recent history of famine; for decades families were limited to either one child, or in some cases two children.
 A blanket two-child limit was introduced in 2015 as Beijing softened its rules though nationwide birth rates have since been falling of their own accord.

 mvb/msh (AFP, Reuters)